Andrea/andrea.github.io/_posts/2026-02-21-bytesize-for-discovery.markdown

 ## Running Bytesize Sessions: A Practical Walkthrough for Bigger Systems

 Bigger systems tend to have more people involved.
-The most common case is when there are 3 to 5 teams working on a system.
+The most common case is when there are three to five teams working on a system.
 The teams might represent Engineering for the whole company or, for bigger organisations, they might represent a department.

+### Before the sessions

-Engage with the organisation's leadership to learn about who to invite, there should be no more than twenty people present.
-It would generally depend on:
+Engage with the organisation's leadership to learn about who to invite, there should be no more than twenty participants present.
+It depends on:

 * Overall team size
 * Ensuring the right level of cross‑functional representation, including Engineering, QA, Design, Product, and Operations (especially teams handling configuration changes or customisation work)
+* With larger groups, its particularly valuable to do this first session in person, alongside other Design kick off activities.
+For example run a Big Picture EventStorming on day 1 and run this first session on day 2.

 Required:

 * For a group this size a dedicated facilitator is needed
-* For an in person event, a room large enough to comfortably accommodate all participants
-* The room should have tables seating five people each
+* For an in person event, a room large enough to comfortably accommodate all participants.
+The room should have tables seating five people each
-* Access to a big screen or, alternatively as many large whiteboards as tables
+* Access to a big screen or, alternatively as many large whiteboards as tables, or both

+### Kick off day

-Once this has been agreed, and with a date set, the following is a representative set of steps to run the first event:
+Once this has been agreed, and with a date set, the following is a representative set of steps to run the kick of Bytesize Session:

 *  **Logistics**.
 In person, setup tables for up to 5 people per table.
 Once everyone has arrived, redistribute people so that each table has a variety of roles and team membership
 *  **Teach C4**.
 A short overview is best, see infographic above.
 Mention that they are going try this in the next few minutes

+Now is time to get the participants involved

 *  **Goal of the session**.
-It's the same as in the case above create a context diagram of the system as it is right now.
-Make sure to mention that when the timer starts everyone individually will create a diagram and that when the timer elapses they will have to explain the diagram to the rest of the table
+It's the same as in the case above, "Create a context diagram of the system as it is right now".
+Make sure to mention that when the timer starts everyone individually will create a diagram and that when the timer elapses they will have to explain the diagram to the rest of the table.
 *  **Alone together**.
 Start the timer.
 Five minutes is a good default.
 At this point the room should be silent.
 When the timer elapses, reiterate that each member of a table need to explain the diagram they created to others.
 Everyone else in the table is expected to listen and hold the questions and comments until everyone is done
 *  **Convergence**.
 Set a timmer for twenty minutes.
 On a per table basis, once everyone is done explaining their individual diagrams, they have to create one diagram together.
 This means they need to find what makes sense to the whole table
 *  **Show and Tell**.
 Since there are many tables, we task the table with sharing the diagram that they've got to so far.
 A great practice is to ask the person that knows least about the system to talk about this.
 Set another timmer for 3 minutes and task the groups to clean up the diagram and help prepare the speaker to share what was learned.
 Once the timer is finished the facilitator takes pictures of these diagrams and displays them on a big screen , or if there is whiteboards the whole group walks to each of the whiteboards
     It's usual that the diagrams are very different looking, many times the language is generic, or the words used to describe the system are different.
 When the boundaries are very unclear, the abstractions between system and container will be blurry.
 The key is for the participants to understand and bring the abstractions that they know of, to the fore

 *  **Introspection**.
 Use sticky notes and a timer to run a short retrospective for the group at large.
 Identify themes and discuss.
 Maximum ten minutes long.

 The steps above described an in person event.
-To facilitate this online I strongly recommend an experienced facilitator.
+To facilitate this online, an experienced facilitator is essential.

+### Next sessions

+ Some considerations for the next  Bytesize Architecture Sessions

+* Revisit the guest list.
+Depending on availability and roles they might be more or less suitable.
+Consider,  are the participants able to contribute meaningfully?
+Does it help them in their role?
+* Have a strategy to make the outcomes of the sessions accessible to the wider organisation and consider a way to gather feedback
+* Start with a short review of where you left the last time.
+A quick overview is a great way to set the scene, then proceed with the goal
+* If doing this online, have a template ready.
+Include images from the previous Bytesize Session
+* Help participants see the effects of iteration, how they can point at something in the diagram and understand how it got to the current state.
+This is why the **Introspection** step at the end is so valuable.

+The format of each of the Bytesize Architecture Sessions will follow the pattern of the infographic above.
+The goal should change according to how far people converge on the *System Context Diagram* and then, to the selected *Container Diagram*.

+It is possible that after working on the *Container Diagram*, the *System Context Diagram* needs to be updated.

 ## Outcomes